jbannick/hellokata-java/CONTRIBUTING.md

 # Contributing
 Please don't.

-Pull Requests will be deleted.
+Pull Requests will be closed without merging.